nonlinear1/cmake-recipes/chapter-14/recipe-02/README.md

-# Cross-compiling a Windows binary using OpenMP
+# Cross-compiling a Windows binary with OpenMP parallelization

 Abstract to be written ...